These exciting day trips from Nagoya are full of must-go adventures!

-Before you’re dead set on the north, the charming Mie Prefecture is definitely worth a visit!
-For one, it’s home to Japan’s most revered shrine.
-It’s also where the Iga-style ninja was birthed, so your childhood dream of being a cool ninja can finally come true! 🤩
+For culture and history, swing by the charming Mie Prefecture!
+It’s home to Japan’s most revered shrine.
+It’s also where the Iga-style ninja was birthed, so your childhood dream of being a ninja can finally come true! 🤩

 Explore: Nabana no Sato

-Nabana no Sato is for anyone who loves nature.
+Nabana no Sato is perfect for nature lovers.
 The flower park is one of the largest botanical gardens in the region, with an abundance of seasonal flora and fauna.

 Illumination tunnel at Nabana no Sato.
 Photo credit: Nagashima Resort

-If you’re visiting between mid-October to early May, check out the park’s dazzling illumination displays!
-The millions of LED lights are a breathtaking sight that will surely brighten your night.
+If you’re visiting between mid-October to May, check out the park’s illumination displays!
+The millions of LED lights are a breathtaking sight that’ll surely brighten your night.